 Sub ETF_TREND() ‘ ’ LinReg Macro ’ Macro recorded 3/8/2007 by Thomas Ott ’ ’Clear Data Columns(“G:Q”).Select Selection.ClearContents ’Calc ETF Trends Range(“G1”).Select ActiveCell.FormulaR1C1 = “8 Week” Range(“H1”).Select ActiveCell.FormulaR1C1 = “13 Week” Range(“I1”).Select ActiveCell.FormulaR1C1 = “26 Week” Range(“G9”).Select ActiveCell.FormulaR1C1 = “=SLOPE(R[-7]C[-2]:RC[-2],R[-7]C[-6]:RC[-6])” Selection.AutoFill Destination:=Range(“G9:G54”), Type:=xlFillDefault Range(“G9:G54”).Select Range(“H14”).Select ActiveCell.FormulaR1C1 = “=SLOPE(R[-12]C[-3]:RC[-3],R[-12]C[-7]:RC[-7])” Selection.AutoFill Destination:=Range(“H14:H54”), Type:=xlFillDefault Range(“H14:H54”).Select Range(“I27”).Select ActiveCell.FormulaR1C1 = “=SLOPE(R[-25]C[-4]:RC[-4],R[-25]C[-8]:RC[-8])” Selection.AutoFill Destination:=Range(“I27:I54”), Type:=xlFillDefault Range(“I27:I54”).Select ’ Format Columns Range(“G9”).Select Selection.FormatConditions.Delete Selection.FormatConditions.Add Type:=xlCellValue, Operator:=xlLess, Formula1:=“0” Selection.FormatConditions(1).Font.ColorIndex = 3 Selection.FormatConditions.Add Type:=xlCellValue, Operator:=xlGreater, Formula1:=“0” Selection.FormatConditions(2).Font.ColorIndex = 50 Selection.Copy Range(“G9:I54”).Select Selection.PasteSpecial Paste:=xlPasteFormats, Operation:=xlNone, _ SkipBlanks:=False, Transpose:=False Application.CutCopyMode = False Selection.NumberFormat = “0.000000” Selection.NumberFormat = “0.00000” Selection.NumberFormat = “0.0000” Selection.NumberFormat = “0.000” ’ Percent Change Function Range(“J1”).Select ActiveCell.FormulaR1C1 = “% Change” Range(“J2”).Select ActiveWindow.SmallScroll Down:=18 Range(“J53”).Select ActiveCell.FormulaR1C1 = “=(RC[-5]-R[-51]C[-5])/R[-51]C[-5]” ActiveWindow.SmallScroll Down:=6 Selection.Style = “Percent” Selection.NumberFormat = “0.0%” Selection.NumberFormat = “0.00%” Selection.AutoFill Destination:=Range(“J53:J54”), Type:=xlFillDefault Range(“J53:J54”).Select End Sub

-You should see that the macro created four new columns and color coded the slopes.
-It should look something like this XLS.
+You should see that the macro created four new columns and color-coded the slopes.

-You should build a chart from that 8, 13, and 26 week slopes.
+You should build a chart from the 8, 13, and 26-week slopes.
 This will help you identify the peaks and valleys in the ETF’s (or index’s) trend.
-See our last XLS example.

 The answer is YES!